 5. The contract is for the procurement of goods made by auction or second-hand goods.

-The City may use local buy arrangements, commonly referred to as local government arrangements (LGAs), for the procurement of goods and/or services and the disposal of non-current assets.
+The City may use government arrangements for the procurement of goods and/or services and the disposal of non-current assets, including:

 Significant contract